djangocon/2020.djangocon.eu/djangocon_2020/content/conduct/code_of_conduct/code_of_conduct.md

 If you are not sure whether the situation was a Code of Conduct violation, or whether it applied to that particular space, we encourage you to still report it.
 We would much rather have a few extra reports where we decide to take no action, rather than miss a report of an actual violation.
 We do not look negatively on you if we find the incident is not a violation.
 And knowing about incidents that are not violations, or happen outside our spaces, can also help us to improve the Code of Conduct or the processes surrounding it.

+If you think you witness something, but you're not sure what you saw, or you don't have proof, it's still very useful to us if you can report on that.
+You don't have to build up a case before reporting, and it's ok to report things even if you have doubts.

 In your report please include, when possible:

 * Your contact info (so we can get in touch with you)